sdgilley/toc-to-csv/README.md

 Turn a TOC.YML file into a .CSV file for further work in Excel.
 Also add metadata from the files, such as `ms.author` and `ms.reviewer`.

 The script is set up to read from the toc file in your local docs repository.
-But there is is also a sample file included, which you could use to see how it works.
+But there is is also a sample file included, which you could use to see how it works before you turn it loose on your own TOC.

 ## TOC-csv.R